rapidoid/rapidoid/README.md

 ![Rapidoid showcase](http://www.rapidoid.org/showcase.gif)

 # Apache License v2

-The software is released under the liberal Apache Public License v2, so it is free to use for both commercial and non-commercial projects.
+The main distribution of the framework is released under the liberal Apache Public License v2, so it is free to use for both commercial and non-commercial projects.

+# Additional experimental modules (rapidoid-x-*) under AGPL

+There are additional experimental modules (named rapidoid-x-*) under Affero GPL.

 # Documentation (examples)